-	Yangon International Airport is the second biggest airport in Myanmar, after Mandalay Airport.
+Yangon International Airport (YIA) is the second biggest airport in Myanmar, after Mandalay Airport.
 It is located in Mingaladon, which is around 15km north of downtown Yangon.
-Originally built in 1947, the airport is owned by Government of the Union of Republic of Myanmar and is operated by the Pioneer Aerodrome Services on a lease.
+Originally built in 1947, the airport is owned by the Myanmar Government and operated by Yangon Aerodrome Company Limited (YACL).

-	In June 2011, the Myanmar Government announced plans for the expansion of the terminal at the Yangon international airport, in a bid to increase passenger handling capacity by around 40% from the existing 2.7 million passengers a year to 3.8 million by 2013.
+In June 2011, the Myanmar Government announced plans for the expansion of the terminal at Yangon International Airport, in a bid to increase passenger handling capacity by around 40% from the existing 2.7 million passengers a year to 3.8 million by 2013.

 The terminal was earlier expanded from 11,000m² to 30,000m², between 2005 and 2007, and it included the construction of a new VIP building and departure halls.

 In April 2003, the runway of the airport was expanded from 8,100ft to 11,200ft.
 The expansion resulted in handling larger jests such as Boeing 747.
 The runway expansion was designed by CPG Airport Consultant, based in Singapore and constructed by Asia World.